scudre/alarm-central-station-receiver/README.md

 # alarm-central-station-receiver

-**This is currently a work in progress** -- More information, and details to come soon.
+**Note:** I make no warranties or guarantees on the relability of this software when it comes to monitoring your home alarm system.
+It's simply intended to be a fun software project!

 ## Overview
 So what is this?
 This is a python based project for receiving Contact-ID messages from a home alarm system.
 It listens for incoming phone calls via a USB FXO with DTMF decoding (currently only magicJack is supported), and relays the messages via e-mail to the user.

-*Note:* Use this at your own risk!
-There are no warranties or guarantees on the relability of this software when it comes to monitoring your home alarm system.
-It's simply intended to be a fun software project!

 ### How does this work exactly?